 As a part of Cloudera, the DataPad technology and team, will drive the Cloudera Enterprise big data platform to be more accessible to developers, data scientists, and the company’s ecosystem of partners.

 “We are thrilled to have the DataPad team join Cloudera and look forward to their contributions to the Cloudera roadmap,” said Peter Cooper-Ellis, vice president, Engineering, Cloudera.
 “We’ve long been supporters of the DataPad team and have been impressed with their engineering work.
 Together, we possess some of the best talent in the data engineering sphere.
 The deep Python expertise that DataPad brings to Cloudera will further accelerate our data engineering capability.”

-Python is arguably the most important programing language for today’s software developers to gain fluency and has tens of thousands of users.
+Python is arguably the most important programming language for today’s software developers to gain fluency and has tens of thousands of users.
 This open source language can be used on any operating system and easily processes text, numbers, images, scientific data and more.
 Many of today’s largest industries depend on Python in their daily operations.
 Big Data application developers find the language powerful and easy to use.